The McKinnon group

 Karen McKinnon

-Assistant Professor, Statistics, Atmospheric and Oceanic Sciences, Institute of the Environment
+Associate Professor, Statistics and Data Science, Atmospheric and Oceanic Sciences, Institute of the Environment and Sustainability

 Karen McKinnon is a professor of Statistics and the Environment at the University of California, Los Angeles.
 Her research sits at the nexus of climate change and statistics, and is aimed at improving our understanding and prediction of climate extremes, variability, and change.
 She is a 2023 Kavli Fellow and a 2021 Packard Fellow in Science and Engineering, and she has served as an advisor for both city governments and private companies regarding climate change.
 Prof. McKinnon received her B.A., M.A., and Ph.D. from Harvard University, as well as an M.Sc. from Victoria University of Wellington.
 She was an Advanced Study Program post-doc at the National Center for Atmospheric Research and an Applied Scientist at Descartes Labs before joining UCLA.